ghfakegh1337/StealthCore/README.md

 ### What's new

+* 10 February 2025
+  * 🟡🔴 switching from Alkad to Rusticland (and all the functions with bypasses have been removed.).
+  * 🔴 Сs2 support has been removed because there will be a new project.
+  * 🟢 Superiority updated.

 * 5 February 2025
   * 🟢 Added ResetNetworkUsageStats.
   * 🔴 Random name for the main folder has been removed.